msusdev/cosmosdb_app_modernization/readme.md

 ### Validation: Plan and execute deployment

 1. You should have a plan detailed on how you will perform the migration and how Azure Cosmos DB JSON documents will map to Azure SQL Database records
 1. You should have performed the migration.
 You can verify that your deployment is successful by issuing a query to your new account, database, and container in Azure Cosmos DB.
+You can use the ``SELECT * FROM locations`` query to test your migration.

 > [Hints](./hints/02-migrate/)